-Registered Award Exit award/s Minimum module requirement for Exit Award (Credits shown in brackets) Level Advanced Certificate Certificate 1 (20) Diploma of Higher Education Certificate of Higher Education 6 (120) at Level 4 or above Foundation Degree Foundation Certificate 6 (120) at Level 4 or above Graduate Diploma Graduate Certificate 3 (60) at Level 5 or above with minimum of 2 at Level 6 or above.
-Degree Diploma of Higher Education 12 (240) at Level 4 or above with minimum of 5 at Level 5 or above.
-Certificate of Higher Education 6 (120) at Level 4 or above Honours Degree (360 credits) Degree 16 (320) At Level 4 or above with minimum of 9 at Level 5 or above and a minimum of 3 at Level 6 or above.
-Diploma of Higher Education 12 (240) at Level 4 or above with minimum of 5 at Level 5 or above.
-Certificate of Higher Education 6 (120) at Level 4 or above Honours Degree (480 credits) for Cyprus Campus Degree 16 (320) At Level 4 or above with minimum of 9 at Level 5 or above and a minimum of 3 at Level 6 or above.
-Diploma of Higher Education 12 (240) at Level 4 or above with minimum of 5 at Level 5 or above.
-Certificate of Higher Education 12 (240) at Level 4 or above Certificate of Achievement 6 (120) at Level 4 or above Senior Status LLB Degree 10 (200) Honours Degree - direct entrant to Year 3 Degree 4 (80) Top-up Degree (Honours) Degree 4 (80) Integrated Masters Honours Degree 18 (360) at Level 4 or above with a minimum of 11 at Level 5 or above and a minimum of 5 at Level 6 or above.
-Degree 16 (320) At Level 4 or above with minimum of 9 at Level 5 or above and a minimum of 3 at Level 6 or above.
-Diploma of Higher Education 12 (240) at Level 4 or above with minimum of 5 at Level 5 or above.
-Certificate of Higher Education 6 (120) at Level 4 or above
+Registered Award Exit award/s Minimum credit requirement for Exit Award Level Advanced Certificate Certificate 20 Diploma of Higher Education Certificate of Higher Education 120 at Level 4 or above Foundation Degree Foundation Certificate 120 at Level 4 or above Graduate Diploma Graduate Certificate 60 at Level 5 or above with minimum of 2 at Level 6 or above.
+Degree Diploma of Higher Education 240 at Level 4 or above with minimum of 5 at Level 5 or above.
+Certificate of Higher Education 120 at Level 4 or above Honours Degree (360 credits) Degree 320 At Level 4 or above with minimum of 9 at Level 5 or above and a minimum of 3 at Level 6 or above.
+Diploma of Higher Education 240 at Level 4 or above with minimum of 5 at Level 5 or above.
+Certificate of Higher Education 120 at Level 4 or above Honours Degree (480 credits) for Cyprus Campus Degree 320 At Level 4 or above with minimum of 9 at Level 5 or above and a minimum of 3 at Level 6 or above.
+Diploma of Higher Education 240 at Level 4 or above with minimum of 5 at Level 5 or above.
+Certificate of Higher Education 240 at Level 4 or above Certificate of Achievement at Level 4 or above Senior Status LLB Degree 200 Honours Degree - direct entrant to Year 3 Degree 80 Top-up Degree (Honours) Degree 80

-Registered Award Exit award/s Minimum module requirement for Exit Award (Credits shown in brackets) Level Postgraduate Diploma Postgraduate Certificate 3 (60) at Level 6 or above with a minimum of 2 at Level 7 or above.
-(Taught) Masters Degree/Professional Masters Postgraduate Diploma 6 (120) at Level 6 or above with a minimum of 5 at Level 7 or above Postgraduate Certificate 3 (60) at Level 6 or above with a minimum of 2 at Level 7 or above.
-Professional Doctorate Masters/Professional Masters 9(180) at level 7 or above Postgraduate Diploma 6 (120) at level 7 or above Postgraduate Certificate 3 (60) at level 7 or above
+Registered Award Exit award/s Minimum credit requirement for Exit Award Level Integrated Masters Honours Degree 360 at Level 4 or above with a minimum of 11 at Level 5 or above and a minimum of 5 at Level 6 or above.
+Degree 320 At Level 4 or above with minimum of 9 at Level 5 or above and a minimum of 3 at Level 6 or above.
+Diploma of Higher Education 240 at Level 4 or above with minimum of 5 at Level 5 or above.
+Certificate of Higher Education 120 at Level 4 or above Postgraduate Diploma Postgraduate Certificate 60 at Level 6 or above with a minimum of 2 at Level 7 or above.
+(Taught) Masters Degree/Professional Masters Postgraduate Diploma 120 at Level 6 or above with a minimum of 5 at Level 7 or above Postgraduate Certificate 60 at Level 6 or above with a minimum of 2 at Level 7 or above.
+Professional Doctorate Masters/Professional Masters 180 at level 7 or above Postgraduate Diploma 120 at level 7 or above Postgraduate Certificate 60 at level 7 or above

-^{} Students are required to attempt 6 (120) modules and may only be awarded a degree following failure in one or two modules.
+^{} Students are required to attempt 120 credits and may only be awarded a degree following failure in one or two modules.